mgechev/angularjs-style-guide/README-de-de.md

 * Verwende kein `$` als Präfix für die Namen von Variablen, Eigenschaften oder Methoden.
 Dieser Präfix ist für AngularJS reserviert.

 # Module

+* Modules should be named with lowerCamelCase.
+For indicating that module `b` is submodule of module `a` you can nest them by using namespacing like: `a.b`.

 Es gibt zwei verbreitete Wege, nach denen Module strukturiert werden können: